cjug/cjug-meeting-intro/sections/cjug.md

 * Sully's House - 1501 N Dayton St (near the Red Line)
 * Co-Hosted with ChiPy and Chicago Ruby
 * Meet developers with different backgrounds!
 Have fun!
+* Go register NOW - chicagopolyglot.com

+--section--
+## Joel Tosi Presents:
+## Reflect' on XP-What is working; what has changed; what did we forget?
+* Used to work on low latency/high throughput trading systems
+* Co-founder of Dojo and Co - coaches teams on product delivery
+* February 7 at TBD

 --section--
 #CJUG Office Hours!